ba5eem/TakeOverChallenge/README.md

    A slack dedicated to building community opportunities, including tech.
 Both Oahu and Maui.
 Join and keep tabs.
 There are two sub-channels for seeking and recruiting jobs.

-   Their sister site is Hawaii Discord.
+   Their sister site is Hawaii Discord...

    Hawaii Discord Coda: